Metabolism: How the metabolism works

 Where in the body does metabolism take place?

 Our bodies are made up of trillions of cells, and each of these cells is a venue for countless metabolic processes.
 Inside each cell are specialized structures that contribute to various aspects of metabolism.
 For example, mitochondria play a central role in cellular respiration, a process by which nutrients are converted into energy.
 On the other hand, the endoplasmic reticulum is involved in the assembly and degradation of proteins and lipids.
-Although each cell type in our body is capable of performing basic metabolic processes, specialized cells in different organs have functions specific to metabolism.
+Although every cell type in our body is capable of carrying out basic metabolic processes, specialized cells in different organs have different functions.
+These differences are due to the specific roles that these organs play in our body.
 Some examples are:

 • Gastrointestinal tract: The digestive system is responsible for breaking down food into its component parts (protein, carbohydrate, and fat metabolism).
 These components are then used for the various metabolic processes in cells and organs.